DIPLODOCUS II: Implementation of transport equations and test cases relevant to micro-scale physics of jetted

 where $G(y_\alpha)\in \Delta x$, $y_\alpha\in\Delta y$, $P(y)$ is the probability of sampling a point $y$ given by $P(y)=\int\delta(y-w(Y))\d Y$ and $N$ is the number of points sampled\footnote{As $x$ is a dependent variable, the value of $N$ is the total number of points sampled for which $y_\alpha\in\Delta y$, irrespective of if $G(y_\alpha)\in\Delta x$.}.

 In the context of Particle-In-Cell simulations, due to the finite number of particles, collisions integrals may only need be sampled close to their peaks, i.e. the most likely outgoing interaction states.
 This is typically achieved by numerically inverting the differential cross section to form a cumulative distribution function which acts as the weighting function with which to sample outgoing states \citep{levinson_particle--cell_2018,gaudioComptonScatteringParticleincell2020a,crinquand_multidimensional_2020,mehlhaff_kinetic_2023}.
 However, this has three main drawbacks.
-Primarily this process is computationally intensive due to the numerical techniques used in the generation and sampling of the cumulative distribution function.
-Secondly, as a cost of this computational intensity, only limited samples can be made, hence there is a bias towards generating the most likely output states, therefore, any tail in the interaction spectrum may be missed, leading to the integration over sub-domains $\Delta x$ that lie outside the peak being poorly sampled.
-Tertiary, the functions used in sampling must be created and tailored for each specific interaction, making the introduction of a new interaction to any simulation a laborious task.
+Primarily this process is computationally intensive due to iterative sampling of the cumulative distribution function.
+Secondly, as a cost of this computational intensity, only limited samples can be generated, biasing the outcome towards the most likely output states.
+As a consequence, any tail in the interaction spectrum may be missed, leading to poor sampling of sub-domains $\Delta x$ that lie outside the peak.
+Third, the functions used in sampling must be created and tailored for each specific interaction, making the introduction of a new interaction to any simulation a laborious task.

-As interactions are pre-computable within the DIPLODOCUS framework, the intensity of the techniques used in PIC is not a major issue, however there is no constraining reason to only obtain a good integration estimate only for the peak of a given interaction - instead collisions may be well sampled over the entire phase space of the outgoing state without extra simulation cost.
+As particle interactions are pre-computable within the DIPLODOCUS framework, the intensity of the techniques used in PIC is not a major issue.
+However there is no compelling reason to only obtain a good integration estimate only for the peak of a given interaction; instead collisions may be well sampled over the entire phase space of the outgoing state without additional simulation cost.
 Further, the required tailoring and generation of cumulative distribution function for specific interactions go against the spirit of generality and expandability the authors are attempting to achieve with the DIPLODOCUS.
 Due to these reasons, inversion of the differential cross section was not chosen as an integration strategy for the evaluation of collision integrals within \texttt{DiplodocusCollisions.jl}.